VasilisKalyvas/chat-app-node/README.md

 Features:
 <br />
 <br />
-1. Display online users in real time.

  <br />
+1. Display online users in real time. <br />
 2. Messaging in real time.
 <br/>
 3. Detect typing of a user and send the event to all clients.